Page contents

 To be a Deputy, you must take out a Deputy Bond.
 As a form of insurance a credit check will be required against the Deputy by the Bond company.

-Due to the complexity of the role, it is common for Deputies to misunderstand or not be aware of their responsibilities.
-This can lead to issues such as exceeding the powers afforded by their Deputyship or failing to recognise that they now have a formal fiduciary duty towards their loved one.
+This can lead to issues such as exceeding the powers afforded by their Deputyship.
+Or they may fail to recognise that they now have a formal fiduciary duty towards their loved one.

 What does a Deputy do?